 Here We Go Again: Subverted.
 Kimmy's mom hears her talking to someone that's not there and fears it's happening all over again, but then she learns it's just Batman and is relieved.

-Invisible Man: Lloyd Ventrix steals an experimental suit that renders him invisible, but is also toxic.
+Invisible Man: Lloyd Ventrix steals an experimental suit that renders him invisible, but in the process poisons his mind.

 Noodle Incident: It's clear Lloyd has always been a crook, but exactly what he went to jail for in the first place is never detailed.